 This is a very minor holiday.
 The no work rules do not apply.

-Basically, the main observance is prayer - you add a few prayers to morning services, say one quick additional prayer, add a paragraph into grace after meals, and add a quick Torah service to morning prayers if it’s not already a Saturday, Monday, or Thursday (on those days, you change or add to what is read).
+Basically, the main observance is prayer - you add a few prayers to morning services, say one quick additional prayer at afternoon/evening services, add a paragraph into grace after meals, and add a quick Torah service to morning prayers if it’s not already a Saturday, Monday, or Thursday (on those days, you change or add to what is read).
 If it falls on a weekday, it adds 10-15 minutes to morning services and maybe one minute to afternoon/evening services combined.
 And that’s it.
 There may be other rituals for super Orthodox Jews, but for Conservative and Reform, that’s literally it.

 Some Jewish women’s groups (especially ones involved in Kabbalah), take it as a time to discuss women’s issues and unite as women.
 After all, the menstrual cycle is commonly linked to the moon.